jaredpalmer/formik/README.md

 ### `<Formik />`

 `<Formik>` is a component that helps you with building forms.
-In uses a render props pattern made popular by libraries like React Motion and React Router.
+It uses a render props pattern made popular by libraries like React Motion and React Router.

 ```js